foxdoubt/foxdoubt.io/content/blog/smart-techniques-dumb-css/index.md

 featuredGif: './frinkiac.gif'
 ---

-At work, I stepped away from doing any hands-on developing for the browser for about a year.
+At work, I stepped away from developing for the browser for about a year.
 When I came back to it recently (to build this blog), I was surprised by how rapidly the frontend community had adopted CSS-in-JS techniques.
-By _inline styles_ here I don't mean inlining chunks of CSS in a document `head` as part of your build process, but more generally, techniques that champion the inlining of styling logic inside React components, while limiting the power of CSS globality, e.g., inheritance and the cascade.
+By CSS-in-JS, I'm not talking about inlining chunks of CSS in the document `head` as part of your build process, but rather those techniques that champion the inlining of style logic inside React components, while largely ignoring the power of CSS globality, i.e., the cascade.

 There's a sense that CSS-in-JS is the right way to do CSS now, but I've been having trouble getting on board.
 It feels wrong to me to mainstream a design approach that begins with the premise that entangling CSS with application logic is okay and good.
 Five years ago, the general consensus was the opposite.
 Inline CSS was considered the very definition of hard-coding in frontend development.
 Folks have tried to sell me that React composability changes this earlier paradigm, but I'm not convinced.
-Making my computer apply the same dumb styles to elements very quickly doesn't make the underlying approach any smarter.
+Making my computer apply dumb styles to elements very quickly doesn't make the underlying CSS any smarter.

 The arguments for a separate and distinct presentation layer as the gold standard for styling an app are still sound today.
 After all, leaning smartly on global stylesheets organized into sensible, predictably named rules that utilize the cascade to keep code DRY is where CSS really shines.
 Throw a good pre- or post-processor into the equation and you can start composing truly elegant, powerful and flexible design systems that don't have to get entangled in your application JavaScript to work.